ruie/claude-commands/README.md

 - **Parallel coordination over sequential**
 - **Learning system over static tools**

+## Creating New Commands

+Follow the **SYSTEM-DNA.md** blueprint in `.claude/shared/` to create new commands that maintain our architectural principles.
+The DNA document provides:
+- Complete command template
+- Pattern file structure
+- Natural language guidelines
+- Testing requirements

 ## Future Vision

 This system will continue evolving based on real usage: